Centres, networks and clusters

 Bringing together experts from The University of Manchester Library and the Faculty of Humanities.

-In addition to our research centres, the department has a number of informal research clusters promoting areas of shared interest.
+In addition to our research centres, the department has a number of research groups and informal research networks promoting areas of shared interest.